|For Romance||Fürst Romancier||Fürst Heinrich||Florestan I|

 |St.Pr.M.
 Canberra||Calypso II|

-In sport, his fourth place at the Bundeschampionat for the four-year-old riding stallions was the highlight of his very successful season, in which he won riding and young horse dressage classes.
+He placed fourth at the Bundeschampionat for the four-year-old riding stallions as the highlight of his very successful season, in which he won riding and young horse dressage classes.

 For Dance completed his stallion sport test in Verden 2017.
 He received a final dressage score of 8.22, his rideability (8.7) impressed the judges and he was placed second, behind only his barn mate, Devonport.

 He finished his 14-days-test in Schlieckau at the end of the breeding season with a final score of 8.2 in 2016.
 His canter was marked 9.0, his trot 8.0 and his character/temperament received the top mark of 10.0.